-Neil Gorsuch Safely Avoided Drama During the Second Day of His Confirmation Hearings
+Neil Gorsuch Safely Avoided Drama During Day Two

 "Judge Gorsuch looks like he’s playing dodgeball with the Senate Judiciary Committee,” Senate Democratic leader Chuck Schumer, who isn't on the committee, said Tuesday.
 “He has bent over backward to avoid revealing anything, anything at all, about his judicial philosophy, or the legal issues that concern the American people.”

 Democrats were also unable to successfully establish a relationship between Gorsuch and Trump, whether friendly or adversarial.
 The first question of the day by Republican committee chairman Sen. Chuck Grassley asked Gorsuch if he would have trouble ruling against the president who appointed him.
 "That's a softball, Mr. Chairman," Gorsuch replied with a smile.
 "I have no problem ruling against a person or any party."
 He reiterated multiple times during the day that "no man is above the law," including the president.
-(The biggest softball questions of the day came actually from other Republicans: Sen. Ted Cruz asked Gorsuch about basketball and rodeos, Sen. Ben Sasse him to explain the Bill of Rights and Sen. Jeff Flake asked him the famous Reddit question about whether he'd rather fight one horse-sized duck or 100 duck-sized horses.)
+(The biggest softball questions of the day came actually from other Republicans: Sen. Ted Cruz asked Gorsuch about basketball and rodeos, Sen. Ben Sasse asked him to explain the Bill of Rights and Sen. Jeff Flake asked him the famous Reddit question about whether he'd rather fight one horse-sized duck or 100 duck-sized horses.)

 As with other specific cases, Gorsuch wouldn't take a position on Trump's travel ban, which is currently being challenged.
 "I’m not going to say anything here that would give anybody any idea of how I would rule in any case like that," he told Leahy, who questioned him about the policy.
 When pressed, Gorsuch cited the Constitution's First Amendment's protection for free exercise of religion and Fourteenth Amendment's due process clause.